Tools4everBV/HelloID-Conn-Prov-Source-Raet-Beaufort-IAM-API/README.md

 This mapping only uses fields available on assignments and does not expect fields which would be available on the assignments.
 If a person has no assignments, this will result in an import error.
 To solve this (without changing the mapping) select the option to "**Exclude persons without contracts in HelloID**".

-When including assigments and not excluding persons without contracts in HelloID (default setting):
+When including assigments and not excluding persons without contracts in HelloID:
 - mapping.assignments.includePersonsWithoutAssignments.json
 This mapping uses fields available on assignments, if these are not available for a person it uses the fields available on the employments.
 If a person has no assignments & employments, this will result in an import error.
 To solve this (without changing the mapping) select the option to "**Exclude persons without contracts in HelloID**".